hvalette/open-kanban/README.md

 ## Features

-Open Kanban allows you to visualize your projects in a kanban
+Open Kanban allows you to visualize your projects in a kanban.

 ![Kanban view](./doc/kanban.png)